gnosischain/documentation/docs/bridges/tokenbridge/omnibridge.md

 ## Bridge Revenue

-The Omnibridge currently generates [bridge revenue](tokenbridge/omnibridge.md#bridge-revenue) through earned yield on stablecoins deposited on the bridge, which is then used by the [GnosisDAO treasury](../about/treasury.md) to fund Gnosis development.
+The Omnibridge currently generates bridge revenue through yield on stablecoins deposited on the bridge, which is then used by the [GnosisDAO treasury](../../about/treasury.md) to fund Gnosis development.

 ## Resources
 - [Omnibridge Docs](https://docs.tokenbridge.net/eth-xdai-amb-bridge/multi-token-extension)